MiguelMDSDP/CustomerManagementWeb/README.md

 - **Other HTTP Libraries**: Axios competes with other popular HTTP libraries like superagent and request-promise.
 Axios stands out for its simplicity, promise-based API, and widespread adoption in the JavaScript community.

-By choosing React Hook Form, Ant Design, and Axios, we aim to streamline our development process, ensure a polished user interface, and simplify data management and API interactions.
-These libraries have proven to be reliable, efficient, and well-maintained, making them excellent choices for our project.

 ### Zod Validation

-We utilize the Zod library for input validation and schema management in our project.
+The Zod library is utilized for input validation and schema management in the project.
 Zod provides a simple and type-safe way to define data validation schemas in TypeScript.

 #### Why Zod?

 Zod offers several advantages when it comes to data validation:

-- **Type Safety:** Zod allows us to define validation schemas as TypeScript types, ensuring that our validation logic is type-safe and integrated seamlessly with our codebase.
+- **Type Safety:** Zod allows us to define validation schemas as TypeScript types, ensuring that the validation logic is type-safe and integrated seamlessly with the codebase.

-- **Declarative Syntax:** Zod uses a declarative and intuitive syntax to define validation rules, making it easy to understand and maintain our validation logic.
+- **Declarative Syntax:** Zod uses a declarative and intuitive syntax to define validation rules, making it easy to understand and maintain the validation logic.

-- **Custom Error Messages:** Zod enables us to specify custom error messages for different validation failures, improving the clarity of error reporting to our users.
+- **Custom Error Messages:** Zod enables us to specify custom error messages for different validation failures, improving the clarity of error reporting to the users.

 - **Rich Validation Features:** Zod supports a wide range of validation features, including required fields, data transformations, and complex data structures.

-By using Zod, we ensure that our application's data is validated accurately and consistently, reducing the likelihood of runtime errors and enhancing the user experience.

 ## Data Management Approaches